TownyAdvanced/TownyProvinces/README.md

 - `tpra province settype [civilized|sea|wasteland] [<x>,<z>]` -> Set the type of a province.
 - `tpra province settype [civilized|sea|wasteland] [<x1>,<z1>] [<2x>,<z2>]` -> Set the type of all provinces in a rectangular area.

-## :fast_forward: Quick-Start Guide
-1. Run `tpra region regenerate all`.
-This will generate 2 small sample regions.
-2. Run `tpra landvalidationjob start`.
-This will automatically identify the biome constituents in the province, and adjust prices accordingly.
-It will also set each province type, as either Civilized, Sea, or Wasteland .
-Expect this to take a while; you can adjust the milliseconds before lookup in `config.yml`.
-3. To see the generated provinces, view your website-map.

 ## :eight_spoked_asterisk: Region Definitions Guide
-1. Configure as many region definition files as you want, in /region_definitions.
-2. Region definition files are evaluated in alpha-numeric order.
-3. The first region definition file should be the size of the entire map.

 4. To fully understand how to configure your region definition files, you must understand how provinces are generated:
    * **STEP 1:** "Claim Brushes" are created and placed in the given region
      * ![image](https://github.com/TownyAdvanced/TownyProvinces/assets/50219223/1770c063-8cc2-453e-9b91-e169fd0bb5d5)